What are bedbugs?

 - Insecticides.
 Make sure that the product the company uses has been shown to be effective against the bugs you are trying to get rid of.

-- Other cleaning steps such as vacuuming or laundering things that might hide bugs.
+- Launder things that might hide bugs.
 Washing and then drying items in a dryer on a hot setting is adequate to kill bedbugs in clothing or linens.
 Turn the dryer to the hottest setting that the fabric can handle.

 When the bugs are gone, be careful not to bring bedbugs back into your house.